arkarn2020/hooks_basics/README.md

         const [currentValue, setCurrentValue] = useState(initialValue);

-  > Input - creates a state by passing `initialValue` as params
+  > Input - useState creates a state by passing `initialValue` as params
   >
-  > Returns - two values
+  > Output - useState returns two values
   >
   > 1.  a variable which holds current value of state `currentValue`
   > 2.  a function which updates the current value of state `setCurrentValue`